yangqi-cs/CREATE/README.md

 - #### Testing the Model

+The testing phase automatically performs the hierarchical classification process.
+Ensure that your test set contains only TE sequences and that the sequence names follow the format: ```TE_type#Description``` (e.g., ```Gypsy#Os0016_LTR|LTR/Gypsy```).
+If you are unsure whether your test set is a high-quality TE collection,  we strongly recommend first training a classifier to distinguish TEs from non-TEs based on your data type.
+You can then apply the specific TE model to predict the types of the identified TE sequences.

-To evaluate the performance of trained models on a new dataset, use the following command:
+To evaluate the performance of the trained models on a new dataset, use the following command:
 ```
 python create_test.py -i ./demo_data/test_data.fasta -d ./model/
 ```